AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/resources/upgrade-platform-sdks/tabs/lifecycle.md

 Start Lifecycle data collection by calling `lifecycleStart` from the registration completion handler in your app's `application:didFinishLaunchingWithOptions:` delegate method.

-If your iOS application supports background capabilities, your `application:didFinishLaunchingWithOptions:` method might be called when iOS launches your app in the background.
-If you do not want background launches to count towards your lifecycle metrics, `lifecycleStart:` should only be called when the application state is not equal to `UIApplicationStateBackground`.
+If your iOS application supports background capabilities, your `application(_:didFinishLaunchingWithOptions:)` method might be called when iOS launches your app in the background.
+If you do not want background launches to count towards your lifecycle metrics, `lifecycleStart(additionalContextData:)` should only be called when the application state is not equal to `UIApplication.State.background`.

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {